-Whenever you need urgent care, call your Primary Care Provider first.
+Whenever you need Urgent Care, call your Primary Care Provider first.
 Your Primary Care Provider or the provider-on-call is always available, day or night.
-He or she may either suggest that you come to the office or go to an emergency room or Urgent Care center.
-If you can be treated in your provider's office or at a participating Urgent/Immediate Care center your out-of-pocket expense will usually be lower.
+He or she may either suggest that you come to the office or go to an emergency room or urgent care center.
+If you can be treated in your provider's office or at an In-Network urgent care center your out-of-pocket expense will usually be lower.

 Please be prepared to pay the Copayment/Coinsurance, as shown in your Benefit Summary, at the time you receive care.
-You are also responsible for the applicable Copayment/Coinsurance shown in the Benefit Summary for any ancillary Services received, such as lab tests and X-rays, that are billed by the Qualified Provider.
+You are also responsible for the applicable Copayment/Coinsurance shown in the Benefit Summary for any ancillary Services received, such as lab tests and X-rays billed by the Qualified Provider.